 No one can truly understand the devastating impact a brain injury can have without experiencing it personally.
 Many face despair and depression in the early days, as the extent to which their lives have changed becomes clear.
 However, there is always hope.

-In the past it was commonly believed that recovery occurred mainly the first six months, and tapered off, or plateaued at around two years after the injury.
+In the past it was commonly believed that recovery occurred mainly in the first six months, and tapered off, or plateaued at around two years after the injury.
 This could be very discouraging for people to think recovery was limited to two years.
 However, this idea that recovery reaches a plateau at some point has been questioned.

 The following tips may be helpful to make the most out of rehabilitation and recovery:

 keep working on things you know you’re good at, but also deliberately target problem areas.

-- keep a diary so you can look back and see how for you’ve come.
+keep a diary so you can look back and see how for you’ve come.

 pick the times of day where you have the most energy.

 make sure you have a suitable environment when you need to take a break, away from noise, disruptions, and bright light.

-- cry when needed, and tell people if you feel overwhelmed.
+cry when needed, and tell people if you feel overwhelmed.
 Know when to ask for support from health professionals, family or friends.

-- remember you are not alone, many people have gone through the experience of brain injury, and emerged as stronger people for the experience.
-Consider a peer support group if you think it would be helpful for you.
+remember you are not alone, many people have gone through the experience of brain injury, and emerged as stronger people for the Consider a peer support group if you think it would be helpful for you.